2023 Solar Incentives Guide for The Bronx, NY - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Your solar system may qualify for exemptions on both sales and property tax.
+- Tax Exemptions: Your solar panels could qualify for exemptions on both sales and property tax.
 Sales tax exemptions come into effect at the time of purchase.
-Property tax exemptions let you ignore the value that solar panels add when you are calculating property taxes on your home.
+Property tax exemptions allow you to exclude the value added by your solar panels when you are calculating property taxes on your home.

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-Your local The Bronx solar panel installer can answer any questions you have and explain how the new Clean Energy Credit applies to you.
+To best understand how the new Clean Energy Credit might apply to you, reach out to your local The Bronx solar installers.

 State & Local Solar Incentives